nvim-neorg/neorg/README.md

 **After you're done with the installation process, run `:checkhealth neorg` to see if everything's correct!**

+> [!TIP]
+> If you're having severe difficulties with installing `8.0.0`, we encourage you to try the `7.0.0` version
+> instead.
+You will not have all of the latest features but Neorg will continue to function there.

 ### `rocks.nvim`

 The recommended installation method is via [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim).